 Natural Resources Sector

-The natural resource sector is comprised of a wide range of industries, from mining, oil and gas, to forestry, grazing, wildlife and fisheries.
+The natural resource sector includes a range of industries, from mining, oil and gas, to forestry, grazing, wildlife and fisheries.
 Companies operating in these industries are subject to broad regulations at the local, state, national and international levels.
-In particular, businesses in the natural resources sector must comply with complex environmental policies and procedures designed to protect the environment and manage natural resources.
-These entities must also work to reconcile the global demand for consumption with the critical need to preserve and protect valuable resources for the future.
+Businesses in the natural resources sector must comply with environmental policies designed to protect the environment and manage natural resources.
+They must also reconcile the demand for consumption with the need to preserve and protect valuable resources for the future.

 Laws and Regulations Impacting the Natural Resources Sector

-Bick Law is a top tier environmental law firm dedicated to helping businesses navigate and resolve sophisticated environmental issues and obstacles.
+Bick Law is a top tier environmental law firm dedicated to helping businesses navigate and resolve sophisticated environmental issues.
 Our lawyers provide strategic advice and solutions to the full range of industries that make up the natural resources sector.

-Companies operating in the mining industry are subject to a wide spectrum of environmental laws and regulations, including the Resource Conservation and Recovery Act (RCRA) and the Bevill Amendment, the Prevention of Significant Deterioration (PSD) program, New Source Performance Standards (NSPS) under the Clean Air Act, the Clean Water Act, and the National Environmental Policy Act (NEPA)/California Environmental Quality Act (CEQA) as well as natural resource damage provisions under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+Companies operating in the mining industry are subject to a wide spectrum of environmental laws and regulations.
+These include the Resource Conservation and Recovery Act (RCRA) and the Bevill Amendment, the Prevention of Significant Deterioration (PSD) program, New Source Performance Standards (NSPS) under the Clean Air Act, the Clean Water Act, and the National Environmental Policy Act (NEPA)/California Environmental Quality Act (CEQA) as well as natural resource damage provisions under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).

-Each California natural resources lawyer at our firm is well-positioned to help mining industry clients develop practical and effective environmental compliance plans and programs.
+Each California natural resources lawyer at Bick Law is well-positioned to help mining industry clients develop effective environmental compliance programs.
 Our lawyers also represent companies in government enforcement and litigation, including matters involving historic mining and mineral processing properties.
-We regularly counsel clients in connection with natural resources and development matters and work with buyers and sellers of mining and mineral processing properties to address historical remediation, natural resource damage issues, and mine closure.
+We regularly counsel clients in connection with natural resources and development matters.
+In addition, we work with buyers and sellers of mining and mineral processing properties to address historical remediation, natural resource damage issues, and mine closure.